 Follow the steps below so that a light source casts shadows onto your scene:

-1. Activate the lighting mode.
-Otherwise, shadows won’t be computed!
+- Activate the lighting mode.
+Otherwise, shadows won’t be computed.

-4. Select your light source in the Object List.
-The parameters of the selected light source will appear in the Object Inspector.
+- Select a light source to view its parameters in the Object Inspector.
 Below we show the parameters of a point light source: